-The Victorian TAFE Assocation and the International Specialised Skills Institute (ISSI) were please to host two workshops in October 2018, iincluding Applied Research and Industry Collaboration and Entrepreneurship and Challenge-based Learning.
-These workshops were delivered by experts from TKNIKA, one of Europe's leading VET promotional organistaion.
+The Victorian TAFE Assocation and the International Specialised Skills Institute (ISSI) were pleased to host two workshops in October 2018, including Applied Research and Industry Collaboration and Entrepreneurship and Challenge-based Learning.
+These workshops were delivered by experts from TKNIKA, one of Europe's leading VET promotional organistion.

-A PDF of the presentation delivered at the Challenge-based Learning workshop has been provided (see above link), with the full PowerPoint to be available soon.
+A PDF of the presentation delivered at the Challenge-based Learning workshop has been provided (refer to above link).

 pdf Applied Research and Innovation in VET (505 KB) (October 2018)

-This Discussion Paper was commissioned by the Victorian TAFE Association (VTA) as background for a discussion about how applied research is best defined in vocational education and training (VET) contexts.
-The discussion at the Applied Research and Innovation Affinity Group workshop held at the World Federation of Colleges and Polytechnics (WFCP) World Congress in Melbourne in October 2018, and extend beyond the workshop through the use of technology.
+This discussion paper was commissioned by the Victorian TAFE Association (VTA) as background for a discussion about how applied research is best defined in vocational education and training (VET) contexts.
+It was tabled at the Applied Research and Innovation Affinity Group workshop held at the World Federation of Colleges and Polytechnics (WFCP) World Congress in Melbourne in October 2018, and extended beyond the workshop through the use of technology.

 The major contribution of the TAFE sector to Victorian prosperity was confirmed in a report released by the Victorian TAFE Association in conjunction with KPMG.

-Written by Professor Stephen Parker, KPMG’s National Education Leader, and drawing on analysis and modelling by KPMG Economics, The Importance of TAFE to Victoria Prosperity outlines the ways Victoria’s 12 standalone TAFE institutes and four dual sector universities support Victoria’s economic and social wellbeing.
+Written by Professor Stephen Parker, KPMG’s National Education Leader, and drawing on analysis and modelling by KPMG Economics, The Importance of TAFE to Victoria's Prosperity outlines the ways Victoria’s 12 standalone TAFE institutes and four dual sector universities support Victoria’s economic and social prosperity.

 The rationale for this paper is set against the significant changes to TAFE systems that have occurred in other State jurisdictions largely in the last four years.